LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 - Lake Ontario Hall contains faculty members' offices, student study areas, and specialized classrooms, including a creative computing lab within its 50,000-square-foot space.
 It houses the Brooks College of Interdisciplinary Studies; the Barbara H. Padnos International Center; the Fred Meijer Center for Writing and Michigan Authors; the Department of Writing; women, gender, and sexuality studies; and the intercultural training certificate program.

-Islands Group: Mackinac Hall and Manitou Hall are constructed with ribbed concrete walls, bronze glass, and porcelain panels, form a natural outdoor court with the adjacent Commons building.
+Islands Group: Mackinac Hall and Manitou Hall, constructed with ribbed concrete walls, bronze glass, and porcelain panels, form a natural outdoor court with the adjacent Commons building.

 - Mackinac Hall contains classrooms, faculty members' offices, and computer labs.
 It also contains the office of the dean of the College of Liberal Arts and Sciences, as well as the departments of History, Mathematics, Modern Languages and Literatures, Statistics, Philosophy, and Computer Science and Information Systems.
 The Seidman College of Business is also housed here.
 The building has an English composition computer lab, two general-purpose computer labs, an information technology lab, and a computer lab dedicated to the learning of foreign language.
 In August 2008, an 83,000-square-foot addition to Mackinac opened with 20 general purpose classrooms, two case-rooms, a special purpose GIS Lab, student study areas, food service, and faculty members' offices.
 This 2008 addition is certified as LEED Silver and a portion of the original 1968 structure has been renovated to LEED-certification standards.

 - Manitou Hall contains lecture halls and a large computer lab for students.